 By: Jonathan Waldern, Ph.D, Founder and CEO

 Today, DigiLens had the privilege of yet another round of strategic investment in the company—$22 million from eight well-known and highly influential industry leaders.

-In addition to traditional venture investors such as Alsop Louis Partners, Bold Capital, Nautilus Venture Partners and Dolby Family Ventures, we attracted Continental, Foxconn Technology Group, Panasonic and Sony.
+Just as interesting, this round of funding stands out for those who chose to get involved.
+In addition to VC investors such as Alsop Louis Partners, Bold Capital, Nautilus Venture Partners and Dolby Family Ventures, we attracted Continental, Foxconn Technology Group, Panasonic and Sony.

-Sony also needs little introduction, and its interest in DigiLens should make a world of sense to anyone watching this space.
+Sony’s interest in DigiLens should make a world of sense to anyone watching this space.
 The company has been a leader in the virtual reality (VR) industry and made waves in AR in 2015 with the release of its Sony SmartEyeGlass, transparent lens eyewear that superimposes information onto the wearer’s natural field of view.

 All these investors–Continental, Foxconn, Panasonic and Sony–are innovators in their own right.
-In tandem with DigiLens, their work to advance the state of Augmented Reality will have far-reaching implications for a wide mix of industries, including automotive, aerospace, entertainment, financial services, healthcare, manufacturing, oil and gas, and retail.
+In tandem with DigiLens, their work to advance the state of Augmented Reality will have far-reaching implications for a wide mix of industries, including automotive, aerospace, entertainment, financial services, healthcare, manufacturing, oil and gas and retail.

 The sky’s the limit, and DigiLens is thrilled to be working with so many innovators to deliver precision optical systems for AR-enabled HUDs, eyewear and other business and consumer electronics.